 A practicum combined with study designed to teach students how to organize and direct a children's choir program that emphasizes musical training as a basic requirement.
 The course focuses on teaching children good vocal techniques and sight-reading skills and includes practice teaching in a local school under instructor supervision.
-Other areas covered include musical readiness skills, voice-change problems, and repertoire.
+Other areas covered include musical readiness skills, voicechange problems, and repertoire.
+Course content, activities and experiences in this course covers New Jersey Core Curriculum Content Standards for Music and prepares students to meet the New Jersey Professional Standards for Teaching.

-ME588 Dalcroze Studies (3)
+ME588 Dalcroze Studies (2)

-The purpose of this elective course is to provide students with an intensive experience in eurhythmics and eurhythmics pedagogy leading to an understanding of Dalcroze's principles regarding movement, solfege, piano improvisation and their use in the classroom.
+The purpose of this elective course is to provide students with an intensive experience in eurhythmics and eurhythmics pedagogy leading to an understanding of Dalcroze's principles regarding movement, solfège, piano improvisation and their use in the classroom.
 An important focus of the class will be to provide students with an insight into how kinesthetic-based learning can help inform and deepen the musical experience.
 Opportunities for lesson planning and curriculum development in the Dalcroze model will be offered.
 Students will write and present practice lessons.
 In addition, students will develop improvisation skills necessary to integrate a eurhythmics into private applied instruction.
-Prerequisite: ME498.